Deputy Director, CMRI, Associate Chair-Research, Department of Pediatrics

 He holds appointments as Professor of Pediatrics and Pharmacology at the University of Missouri-Kansas City, Courtesy Professor, Department of Pharmaceutical Chemistry, University of Kansas, Lawrence, Kan., and Clinical Professor of Pediatrics, University of Kansas Medical Center, Kansas City, Kan.

 Dr. Leeder’s research focuses on characterization of the relative contributions of ontogeny, genetic variation, and disease to observed variability in drug disposition and response in children.
 Over the years, these research activities have coalesced into the GOLDILOKs initiative: Genomic- and Ontogeny-Linked Dose Individualization and cLinical Optimization for Kids with current funding as one of four Specialized Centers for Research in Pediatric Developmental Pharmacology supported by the Eunice Kennedy Shriver National Institute for Child Health and Human Development.
+In collaboration with the Division of Clinical Pharmacology, Toxicology and Therapeutic Innovation led by Dr. Jon Wagner, the program serves as a model of integrated research that will allow precision therapeutics research to be extended to address research questions related to variability in drug response experienced by other pediatric subspecialties.

 Dr. Leeder earned his bachelors of science in pharmacy from the University of Toronto, Toronto, Ontario; his doctorate in pharmacy from the University of Minnesota, Minneapolis, Minn.; and his doctorate in pharmacology from the University of Toronto.